CovOpen/CovQuestions/README.md

 # CovQuestions OpenAPI Definition and Tooling

-A webservice where users can interactively try existing SARS-CoV-2 related questionnaires, upload their own questionnaires and an API to provide questions and logic for frontends
+A web service to interactively create and evaluate SARS-CoV-2 related questionnaires and an API to provide questions and logic for frontends.

 # Demo